antronerds/r2-tutorials/original/R2Tutorials.md

     will be explained in a separate tutorial.
 The right panel allows you to change your gene of interest immediately, while keeping all the changes that you have made to the graphical representation; just type a gene name and click 'Change Gene'.
-The ‘sample overview’ shows the clinical data associated with the samples.
+The ï¿½sample overviewï¿½ shows the clinical data associated with the samples.
 Click the view button for the first sample.
 7. Figure 9 shows the clinical data associated with that